 Our school is not a static community; it is constantly growing and changing.
 This Policy and its effects will be monitored regularly.
-It will be reviewed with children and staff at the start of each school year in the light of the school's growth and development as a community.
+It will be reviewed with children, staff and Governors each school year in the light of the school's growth and development as a community.
 Parents are also invited to make comments and proposals for changes and additions.
-Next review is due Autumn 2017.
+Next review is due autumn 2022.